hijiki51/traQ/docs/deployment.md

   # Access token expiration time in seconds.
 Default: 31536000 (1 year)
   accessTokenExp: 31536000 # 1 year

-# Skyway settings.
+# webrtc settings.
 # You must set this to enable the call ('Qall') feature.
-skyway:
+# If using skyway, you only need to set secret key.
+webrtc:
+  # webrtc API key
+  apikey: apikey
-  # Skyway secret key.
+  # webrtc secret key.
   secretKey: secretKey

 # (optional) JWT settings.